 I was studying Engineering at the university; in some of my classes we needed to do field trips, our final grades were based on the reports of the places we visited.
 I made several trips with my classmates during my university years and this trip was going to be a special one.

-First of all because we went to visit a series of hydroelectric plants in our way to Chicoasén our final destination nothing spectacular.
-Then we were in The National Park Sumidero Canyon, and it is one of the main tourist attractions of Chiapas, with great ecological wealth and one of the most imposing canyons in the world.
+First of all we went to visit a series of hydroelectric plants in our way to Chicoasén our final destination and nothing spectacular have happened yet.
+Suddenly we were in The National Park Sumidero Canyon, and it is one of the main tourist attractions of Chiapas, with great ecological wealth and one of the most imposing canyons in the world.
 It was declared a national park on December 8, 1980, more or less when I was visiting the hydroelectric plant.

 I think I went to the Land of The Giants like in the TV series.
 Nature was impressively big.
 The Canyon where the Hydroelectric was being constructed, began to form 70 million years ago thanks to the action of tectonic movements called Horst-Graben; which, due to their characteristics of land mass movement, are called tectonic pillar and tectonic pit, respectively.

 It looked really deep and high.
 The rocks that we see also today on the walls of the Sumidero Canyon, began to form some 136 million years ago based on sediments and calcium minerals (limestone), which is formed by the action of some marine animals such as corals, This means that, in ancient times, this region of Chiapas was submerged by a shallow sea.
 It has an extension of almost 22 thousand hectares.
 Its main attraction is the canyon walls that reach 1000 meters high.